siberry/fewpjs-oo-class-extension-and-inheritance-extends-dumbo-web-career-031119/README.md

 In this lesson, we learned about more functionality in JavaScript that allows us to leverage Object Orientation concepts: class extensions and inheritance.
-With `extends` we can create new classes that are capable utilizing of all the same methods as its parent.
+With `extends` we can create new classes that are capable of utilizing all the same methods as its parent.
 Leveraging inheritance and `extends` is vital in Object Oriented programming.
-It keep code bases maintainable by sharing and reusing code in a beneficial manner.
+It keeps code bases maintainable by sharing and reusing code in a beneficial manner.

 ## Resources